Clinical Trial or Beta Program

 Welcome to LittleOne.Care.

-We wrote the Beta Manual in a way that allows you simple and immediate use of our solution.
+We wrote the Beta Manual in a way that allows you simple and immediate use of our solution alongside this short video to help you start using our product.

 At the same time, please share with us if you need better clarification.
 Your input will enable us to improve and simplify the Manual for future parents who join the testers in the future.